PURPOSE OF JOB CLASS (NATURE OF WORK)

 KNOWLEDGE, SKILL AND ABILITY

-Considerable knowledge of social, psychological, economic and medical factors that influence behavior of individuals; considerable knowledge of group dynamics; considerable knowledge of casework and group work methods; knowledge of community resources available to individuals and families; considerable interpersonal skills; considerable oral and written communication skills; ability to plan service programs that meet established client needs.
+Considerable knowledge of social, psychological, economic and medical factors that influence behavior of individuals; considerable knowledge of group dynamics; considerable knowledge of casework and group work methods; knowledge of community resources available to individuals and families; considerable interpersonal skills; considerable oral and written communication skills; ability to plan service programs that meet established individual needs.

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE